The case for changing Texas' Robin Hood program

 What the report recommends:

-- The recapture formula should take into account the cost of education in different parts of the state and the cost of educating economically disadvantaged students, like those in Dallas.
+- The recapture formula should take into account the cost of education in different parts of the state and the cost of educating economically disadvantaged students, like those in Austin.

 - Money collected through recapture should only be spent on education and not other parts of the state's budget.

-- Property tax bills should state how much of the local taxes will be paid to the state in recapture.
+Property tax bills should state how much of the local taxes will be paid.

 No stories could be found